 Academics exist to train the mind

 To some people, academics have become a process to endure on the way to landing a good job.
-This is a low aim.
-A student who is thoroughly trained academically will be prepared for thinking, and career-oriented goals then easily follow for these stand-out young people.
+This is a sad aim.
+A student who is thoroughly trained academically ought to be prepared for thinking, integrating, and analyzing content.
+From this, career-oriented goals then easily follow for these stand-out young people.

-Academically, Lake Pointe Academy exists to help students to rise to their highest potential.
-This includes subject mastery, but more importantly, helping students develop tools for lifelong learning and application.
+Academically, Lake Pointe exists to help students rise to their highest potential.
+This includes subject mastery, but more importantly, it means helping students develop tools for life-long learning and application.
 Lake Pointe teaches students the tools for learning, and trains them intentionally and systematically, so that this skill becomes second nature.

 Because of these aims, LPA's curriculum is challenging.
 We do not apologize for this.
 For lifelong learning success, students need to stretch forward at every level, working toward starting the next level on a firm foundation.

 Students constantly amaze us by rising to appropriate challenges.
-With caring and encouraging believers as teachers, and with loving and engaged parents as helpers, our students are enabled to do their best.
+With caring and encouraging believers as teachers, and with loving and engaged parents as direct helpers and encouragers, students are enabled to do their best.

 Academic Program

-Lake Pointe's academic program is arranged and administered according to three developmental learning levels.
-Often referred to as "The Trivium" or "three paths," this break-down explains how the teaching approaches and expectations are aimed at the student's natural development as God created youngsters.
+Lake Pointe's academic program is arranged and administered according to three developmental learning levels in the classical tradition.
+Often referred to as "The Trivium" or "three paths," these divisions correspond to different teaching approaches and expectations at each level.
+They aim to correspond to the student's natural development and maturity, as God created young people.

-Grades K-4: The Grammar level focuses upon facts
+Grades K-5: The Grammar level focuses upon the "what"

 Grades 9-12: The Rhetorical level focuses upon presentation